facebookresearch/hydra/website/docs/tutorials/basic/3_config_groups.md

 The way to do this with Hydra is with a **Config group**.
 A config group is a mutually exclusive set of configuration files.

-To create a config group, create a directory. e.g. `db` to hold a file for each database configuration alternative.
+To create a config group, create a directory. e.g. `database` to hold a file for each database configuration alternative.
 Since we are expecting to have multiple config groups, we will proactively move all the configuration files into a `conf` directory.